 Yorkipoos are a very vocal breed and typically live longer lives.
 Make sure to socialize them when they’re puppies, or you might have behavior issues when they’re older.
 Still, they are very active social dogs who love attention, but their Yorkie side can lead them to be standoffish.

 Their coats vary between curly and straight, and different fur will mean different grooming requirements.

-The extremely fluffy Pomeranian and the curly-haired Poodle make this cute combination.
+The extremely fluffy Pomeranian and the curly-haired Poodle make this cute Poodle mix.
 What makes them unique is that they do shed, which means their undercoat needs to be brushed regularly.
-They are never any heavier than 12 pounds.
+They are never any more massive than 12 pounds.
 These pups may cost a little more than some of the other breeds, due to the expensive nature of the parent breed, the pomeranian.